Brazil led world in rainforest losses in 2018 despite decline from 2017: research group

+BRASILIA (Reuters) - (This April 26 story in 1st paragraph corrects to show that decline is for primary deforestation, not overall deforestation; corrects decline to 37 percent, not 70 percent; corrects throughout to show that losses are for primary deforestation, not overall deforestation)

-BRASILIA (Reuters) - Brazil led the world in rainforest destruction last year, although deforestation in South America’s largest country fell by 70 percent compared to 2017, according to an independent forest monitoring network.
+Brazil led the world in rainforest destruction last year, although primary deforestation in South America’s largest country fell by 37 percent compared to 2017, according to an independent forest monitoring network.

 That represents a significant drop from the previous year however, when large-scale forest fires drove higher losses in Brazil.

-Losses of old-growth forest, which are key to preserving biodiversity, in particular fell after two years of historic fires, but still remain elevated above levels earlier in the decade, according to the Global Forest Watch data released on Thursday.
+Losses of primary or old-growth forest, which are key to preserving biodiversity, fell after two years of historic fires, but still remain elevated above levels earlier in the decade, according to the Global Forest Watch data released on Thursday.

 “Though some of the 2018 loss can be attributed to fire, most of it appears to be due to clear cutting in the Amazon, putting at risk the declines in deforestation the country achieved in the early 2000s,” researchers wrote on the groups website.